-The SC825TQ-R740LPB chassis has an innovative cooling design that includes three 8-cm hot-plug system cooling fans located in the middle section of the chassis.
+The SC835XTQ-R982B chassis has an innovative cooling design that includes three 8-cm hot-plug system cooling fans located in the middle section of the chassis and one 8-cm exhaust fan.
 An air shroud channels the airflow from the system fans to efficiently cool the processor area of the system.
 The power supply module also includes a cooling fan.

 Figure 1-1.
-Intel C600 Chipset: System Block Diagram
+Intel C602 Chipset: System Block Diagram